Wieliczka Salt Mine

 Along the way you will visit the Kopernicus Chamber, Casimir the Great chamber, the Holy Cross chamber, other chambers and the higlight is the Kinga Chapel were you can see “The Last Supper”, “Pope John Paul II” and a beautiful big hall, all in salt!

-Book a trip to Wieliczka Salt Mine today
+Join in on a group trip to the Wieliczka Salt Mines